On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: Introduction

-\section{\uppercase{Introduction}}
+\section{Introduction}

-Covert communication can be a suitable term for referencing a wide array of security threats, such as data exfiltration, remote command-and-control (CnC) and espionage.
-The parties engaging in covert communication strive to stay anonymous and circumvent security and lawful-interception systems that actively inspect the incumbent means of communication.
-The rapid adoption of connectivity solutions has made covert communication schemes an integral part of most advanced security threats \cite{apt2}.
-The published literature on covert communication schemes can be logically split between two dominant viewpoints: exploiting existing software protocols and designing new radio access solutions.
+Covert channel schemes, in the broadest sense, are used in a wide array of security threats, such as data exfiltration, remote command-and-control (CnC) and espionage.
+The parties establishing covert channels strive to stay anonymous and circumvent security and lawful-interception systems that actively inspect the incumbent means of communication.
+The rapid adoption of converged connectivity solutions, such as 5G, has made covert channel schemes an integral part of most advanced security threats targeting critical industries \cite{apt2}.
+Considering the targeted layer in the OSI reference model, most of the existing covert channel schemes can be split into two categories: exploiting layer 3 to 7 protocols and designing new PHY layer solutions (mostly wireless).

-The first viewpoint includes data exfiltration and CnC techniques that are well-known topics in the cybersecurity community.
+The first category includes data exfiltration and CnC techniques that are well-known topics in the cybersecurity community.
 Data exfiltration involves covertly extracting and communicating sensitive information from a compromised system.
-Exemplary CnC implementations include malicious software or hardware agents that are configured to covertly communicate across an Internet protocol (IP) network.
-These techniques usually involve exploiting application or network protocols to tunnel messages between two hosts connected to the Internet.
-Famous examples include ICMP and DNS tunneling \cite{icmp2}\cite{tunneling2}.
+Exemplary CnC implementations include malicious software that are configured to covertly communicate across the Internet.
+These techniques usually tunnel messages between two hosts connected to the Internet, such as ICMP and DNS tunneling \cite{cc-survey}.
 To counter such threats, the cybersecurity industry constantly monitors emerging techniques and adopts countermeasures to detect and block them.
-Once disclosed, these techniques rapidly lose their potency as vulnerable systems and security devices install software updates that implement the countermeasures.